cloudmesh-community/book/chapters/linux/ssh.md

 ![](images/learning.png) **Learning Objectives**

-* This is one of the most important sections of the book, studdy it carefully.
+* This is a very important sections of the book, studdy it carefully.
-* learn how to use [SSH]{.index} keys
+* learn how to use SSH keys
 * Learn how to use ssh-add and ssh-keycahin so you only have to type in your password once
 * Understand that each computer needs its own ssh key

 ---